 - Travel: For the on-campus semester, we are offering students an allowance to support one round trip to and from campus.
 We are not offering an allowance for travel during the semester off-campus.

-- Covid-era grant: In recognition that this year there will be financial uncertainties for many families, we are offering a one-time grant of $5,000 to all undergraduates enrolled for the full academic year 2020–21.
+- Covid-era grant: In recognition that there are financial uncertainties for many families, we are providing a one-time grant of $5,000 to all undergraduates enrolled for the full academic year of 2020-2021.

-- Based on feedback from students, we have clarified that every student will see the full benefit of the $5,000.
+- Based on feedback from students, we provided every student with the full benefit of the $5,000.

 - We will apply the full $5,000 in the fall semester for all enrolled students, and it will appear as a credit on your student account.
 This means that if you have an outstanding balance of $5,000 or more, your bill will be reduced by that amount.
 If your bill is greater than $0 but less than $5,000, your bill will be zeroed out and you will receive the remainder as a refund.
 If your bill is already $0, you will receive the full $5,000 as a refund.